freenas/freenas-docs/userguide/vms.rst

 Start the Docker VM
 ~~~~~~~~~~~~~~~~~~~

-Click :guilabel:`VMs`, then click on the red :guilabel:`Power` button
+Click :guilabel:`VMs`, then click on the red |ui-power| button to start
-to start the VM.
+the VM.

 The first time the Docker VM is started, it downloads the Rancher
 disk image file.
 How long this takes to complete depends on the speed